Video Download: All About Hypogonadism Part 1.zip

 What is Normal When it Comes to Testosterone Levels?

-There is some debate regarding what are considered Normal Testosterone Levels.
+There is some debate regarding what is considered Normal Testosterone Levels.
 Different tests provide different expected scores, for example, and different age groups have different average Testosterone Levels.
 The generally accepted normal range for Testosterone is that which would be present in men between the ages of twenty and forty.
-The specific type of Testosterone measured is Serum Testosterone, that which is circulating through the blood stream.
+The specific type of Testosterone measured is Serum Testosterone, that which is circulating through the bloodstream.
 Serum Testosterone Levels of below 350 nanograms per deciliter are considered deficient by most medical professionals, but many men will experience signs at levels at or slightly above this level.

 Diagnosing Testosterone Deficiency

 The first step in diagnosing Low-T is a medical history provided by the patient, along with a discussion of symptoms experienced.
 Next, the patient will undergo a physical, in which a variety of factors will be assessed, including breast size, body composition, the size of the testicles, and the distribution of body hair.
-The physician will also verbally screen the patient with regard to any traumatic injuries involving the testes or the lower core of the body.
+The physician will also verbally screen the patient about any traumatic injuries involving the testes or the lower core of the body.

 Beyond this point, a blood sample is taken from the patient.
 Many physicians will recommend taking blood samples on two different mornings.
 By analyzing Testosterone Levels, and the levels of Luteinizing Hormone and other factors, the prescribing doctor will be able to further narrow the potential causes of the deficiency, including genetic causes in younger patients.